 What is the primary program structure for the Pharm.D. curriculum? * Other

-If Other, please briefly describe: Accelerated modified 3-year program.
+If Other, please briefly describe: Accelerated 3-year program with a bachelor's degree required for admission.

 Is a Baccalaureate degree required or preferred for admissions?
 Required